Parameterization

 Parameter expressions are just Mojo code

-A parameter expression is any code expression (such as a+b
+A parameter expression is any code expression (such as a+b) that occurs where

 a parameter is expected.
 Parameter expressions support operators and function